changqi1/EasyRec/docs/source/models/user_define.md

             model_config, feature_configs, features, labels, is_training
         )
         """
-       use feature columns to build complex features from features(input) use self._input_layer to build features from feature_configs:
+        use feature columns to build complex features from input use self._input_layer to build features from feature_configs:
         """
         self._wide_features, _ = self._input_layer(self._feature_dict, "wide")
         """
         self._deep_features are a single tensor, where the all features are concatentated into one, self._deep_feature_list is a list of tensors, each feature_config lead to one tensor.
         """
         self._deep_features, self._deep_feature_lst = self._input_layer(
             self._feature_dict, "deep"
         )